nhpl1011-star/Car-Sales-Performance-Dashboard/README.md

 DAX (Data Analysis Expressions) – Used to create complex calculated measures such as YTD/MTD Sales, YoY Growth, and Dynamic High-Point Markers.

 Data Modeling – Established a robust Star Schema (Relationships between Sales, Calendar, and Car Detail tables) to enable seamless cross-filtering and accurate time intelligence.
-## **5. Features / Highlights**
+## **3. Features / Highlights**
 ### Business Problem
-In the highly competitive automotive industry, sales managers and stakeholders often struggle to track real-time performance across multiple regions.
+*In the highly competitive automotive industry, sales managers and stakeholders often struggle to track real-time performance across multiple regions.
 Raw transactional data makes it difficult to answer critical questions quickly:

 Which car models are driving the most revenue this year?